Notch up steps in style on the 12 best Brisbane walks

 Address: Enter via the Victoria Bridge at William Street, Brisbane City

 For a total bushland immersion, head towards the Bank Street Reserve, a 30-odd-hectare forest that flows with beautiful flora and fauna.
-Wander the cooling oasis’ zigzagging pathways as the natural playground sings with diverse wildlife including owls, rosellas, water dragons and kingfishers.
+Wander the cooling oasis’ zigzagging pathways as the natural playground sings with diverse wildlife, including owls, rosellas, water dragons and kingfishers.
 Spotted gums run rife, as do big open grass patches perfect for kicking a ball or spreading a picnic across.
 Dogs are welcome but must remain on a leash.

 Address: Enter via Banks Street, Alderley

 Strapped for time?
 The 2.5-kilometre-return Shorncliffe Walk in Sandgate packs a punch for such a little stretch, boasting spectacular Moreton Bay views and proximity to coastal cafe culture.
-You’ll hug the Moreton Bay foreshore as wrap around to Shorncliffe Parade and then Park Parade, home to a string of eateries and great coffee, before stretching your legs all the way up to the Shorncliffe Pier for even more sensational views.
+You’ll hug the Moreton Bay foreshore as it wraps around to Shorncliffe Parade and then Park Parade, home to a string of eateries and great coffee, before stretching your legs all the way up to the Shorncliffe Pier for even more sensational views.

 Address: Enter where Sinbad Street turns into Allpass Parade, Sandgate